iCosmosNeuroverse/ILLUMIUM_OS_INTERFACE_LAYER/README.md

 CAPTURES OF THIS LATEST ONE THAT NOW RUNS WITHOUT JAVA NAD REDUCED FROM THOUSANDS OF CODE FILES TO BASICALLY 2.
 FASTER:
 ====

+Note: You can see the ui below is automatically oranged, because my ssd space is over 50% consumed.
+On a system with over that blue is the normal state.
+Less than 11% storage is red persistent theme.

 ![Alt Text](https://github.com/iCosmosNeuroverse/ILLUMIUM_OS_INTERFACE_LAYER/blob/main/orbaratum%20screenshot%201.png)

 ![Alt Text](https://github.com/iCosmosNeuroverse/ILLUMIUM_OS_INTERFACE_LAYER/blob/main/orbaratum%20screenshot%202.png)